bishtanuj/stringManipulation/README.md

 [![Licence](https://img.shields.io/github/license/bishtanuj/stringManipulation?style=for-the-badge)](./LICENSE)

 # String Manipulation
-Thsi repository contains manipulations with string
+This repository contains manipulations with strings <br>

-The program it contains is in C language and manipulation with strings are done without using string library
+> Note: The program it contains of C language do not use string library